Information Technology Management, Graduate Certificate - Post Bacc - CPS, CPSO

 Why study Information Technology Management at UNH College of Professional Studies?

-Studying Information Technology Management at UNH College of Professional Studies offers a unique combination of leadership theory and cutting-edge technology management.
+Studying Information Technology Management at the UNH College of Professional Studies offers a unique combination of leadership theory and cutting-edge technology management.
 The program is designed to equip students with the critical skills to lead IT teams, manage technological change, and align IT strategies with business objectives.
 With a focus on real-world applications, small class sizes, and faculty with industry expertise, students benefit from a flexible, high-quality education that prepares them for leadership roles in today’s fast-evolving tech landscape.

 Potential Career Areas